I created this work because I needed it first.

 Dear you,

-I know that friction intimately.
+I know that place intimately.

-After nearly a decade in Seattle, building a career in photography and a strategic identity in the agency world, I found myself navigating a divorce and returning to Denmark to reconstruct not only a home, but my identity.
-I always stepped into roles that seemed right.
+After nearly a decade in Seattle, building a career in photography and brand strategy, I found myself navigating a divorce and returning to Denmark to reconstruct not only a home, but my sense of self.
+I had always stepped into roles that seemed right.
 I delivered.
+I was capable.
 And when life shifted again — motherhood rearranged my internal architecture in ways no professional milestone had prepared me for.
-Eventually, I found myself on stress leave, forced into a confrontation with the question I had been postponing: “What is actually true now?”
+Eventually I found myself on stress leave, face to face with the question I had been postponing: What is actually true now?

 What I began to understand, slowly, was that the moments that felt like collapse were rarely destruction.
-They were destillation.
+They were distillation.
 They revealed where I had been operating from fear, from habit, from the need to maintain stability at all costs.
 They also revealed something steadier underneath — a red thread that had been present all along.

 Throughout my life, whether I was photographing a face or shaping narrative strategy for global brands, I have been preoccupied with essence.
 With the question of what remains when the surface falls away.
 With how to articulate what is real, even when it complicates the story we thought we were telling.